shalom-ormsby/stock-intelligence/SETUP.md

    - (+ 30 more properties - see schema file for complete list)

 3. Share with your integration:
-   - Click "..." → Add connections → Select "Stock Intelligence v1.0"
+   - Click "..." → Add connections → Select "Sage Stocks v1.0"

 4. Copy database ID:
    - Open database as full page